JindrichA/AMDD/README.md

-# Image Processing and Analysis Project
+# Automatic material deformation detection

-This GitHub project is designed to perform basic image preprocessing and analysis on a collection of images using Python and various libraries such as OpenCV, NumPy, and Matplotlib.
-The goal of this project is to demonstrate how to process images, extract contours, and analyze mean intensity variations along the width of the images.
+This GitHub project is designed to perform Automatic material deformation detection of in images using Python and various libraries such as OpenCV, NumPy, and Matplotlib.

 ## Prerequisites